arnmajumdar/arnmajumdar.github.io/_pages/about.md

 Welcome to my website!

-I am a computational material scientist.
+I am a computational material scientist, programmer, and mechanical engineer.
 I have gained diverse experience in different fields during diffferent stages of my life.
 In this page, a brief description of these stages is included.
 To know more, please also visit respective tabs.

 My life as a neutron scientist
 ======